JoeyTurn/joeyturn.github.io/src/content/projects/hea.md

 where the main difference to highlight is going from just $\vec{x}$ to $K(\vec{x}, \vec{x}_i)$, the kernel function.
 Our precursory understanding of KRR comes from applying linear regression on top of the kernel, which relates how similar any two points are $\vec{x}$ and $\vec{x}_i$.
 Said another way, the kernel is just extracting the distance between any two points, with this distance being in some high-dimensional, nonlinear space, referred to as the 'feature space'.

 If you're not yet convinced kernels are the right objects to look at (ie what do these things have to do with practical networks?), you're right to be sceptical!
 One of the main drivers behind looking at this simple system and hoping our findings will be useful moving forward is any network's relation to the [Neural Tangent Kernel](https://en.wikipedia.org/wiki/Neural_tangent_kernel) (NTK), which are an equivalent description of any network if the width of it is taken to infinity, along with some other conditions on the network.
 While these NTKs can be arbitrarily complex (specifically, those of the transformer and CNNs), the MLP's neural tangent kernel is rotationally-invariant: in the feature space, distances are calculated solely based off of their difference in angle from the origin.
-For this reason, we decided to study what the features are of any general rotation-invariant kernel, with a sample scematic of our approach below:
+For this reason, we decided to study what the features are of any general rotation-invariant kernel, with a sample schematic of our approach below:

 <p style="text-align:center">
   <img src="/hea/data_to_estimator.png" alt="Data transforms to features giving an estimator"